cpimentel25/pokeApi/README.md

 1. Make sure to update the repository and user details where applicable.
 2. If you use additional tools or libraries, add them to the corresponding section.
 3. Adjust the configuration and execution instructions as necessary for your specific project.
+4. Ensure that the API is running before making requests.
+5. Change localhost:3000 to the corresponding URL if the API is deployed on a remote server.